 How will the phygital revolution affect the banking and finance sector?
 Similar to 20th-century booksellers, traditional banks are being disrupted by digital-native challenger banks.
 N26 in Germany and Starling in the UK are just two companies following a path similar to Amazon’s.
 The difference this time is that incumbents have acted more decisively to acquire digital banks or launch their own versions.
 Technology has even tempted venerable investment banks such as Goldman Sachs to launch online savings accounts for consumers.3

 COVID-19 has turbocharged banks’ digital transformation strategies, leading to a number of different digital services being introduced to complement existing physical infrastructure.
 Self-service digital kiosks, for example, have been installed inside bank branches to enable customers to carry out transactions at a time that suits them.
 Digital versions of collateral, payment cards, and PINs that were traditionally only available in physical form have also been rolled out.
 At the same time, banks’ internal processes have evolved to incorporate digital technologies.
-Indeed, it is now possible to make the entire customer journey a phygital experience thanks to adaptive and frictionless services, such as updating a customer about the status of a new or replacement debit card via their mobile phone before the card arrives in the post.
+Indeed, it is now possible to make the entire customer journey in banking a phygital experience thanks to adaptive and frictionless services, such as updating a customer about the status of a new or replacement debit card via their mobile phone before the card arrives in the post.

 Bank branches must evolve